The main entrance to Ueno Zoo

 Panda fever at Ueno Zoo

-But you’ll also find other big animals that kids just love here.
+You’ll find a whole host of big animals that kids just love in Ueno Zoo.
 My boys were totally enamoured by the playful polar bear (splashing in the water), the tall giraffes, and the lazy tiger.

 It’s worth noting that Ueno Zoo is divided into two distinct sections: the East Garden and the West Garden.
 The monorail connecting the two is out of action and undergoing slow renovations, which means you can get between the two areas via a tall bridge (and steep slopes).
 This might be tough going to navigate with a wheelchair or a heavy buggy.
 There is a free bus between the two for wheelchair users and disabled passengers: ask about this at the gate.